 (For a summary of some of the evidence for that pattern of disengagement read the introduction to my book Schooling For Holistic Equity, pp. xvi-xix.)

-On page 58 of his 1999 book The Unschooled Mind, Howard Gardner, the creator of Multiple Intelligences Theory and a Professor at Harvard, talked about the consensus that was arrived at by the early theorists in human development.
+In his 1999 book The Unschooled Mind, Howard Gardner, the creator of Multiple Intelligences Theory and a Professor at Harvard, talked about the consensus that was arrived at by the early theorists in human development.

 “Once the importance of symbols had been recognized within the academy, researchers concerned with human development reached a consensus that [the primary school years are] best termed a time of 'symbolic mastery.'